 If one way of measuring sexual function is how often we have sex (although many would dispute this), statistics suggest that marijuana users have a higher frequency of sexual activity and crucially, without impairment of sexual function.
 Assuming sexual function is about quality rather than quantity, Marijuana users also report consuming the plant before sex enhances their experience of lovemaking.

 Cannabis and Sex: Why They Complement Each Other

-This is most probably caused by two key compounds within cannabis; Tetrahydrocannabinol (THC) and Cannabidiol (CBD).
+This is most probably caused by two key compounds within marijuana; Tetrahydrocannabinol (THC) and Cannabidiol (CBD).
 THC is responsible for the high associated with recreational marijuana, and it is this recreational use that has been most studied in relation to cannabis and sexual function.
-So, we might assume that effects like the slowing down of time and the intensification of feelings of sexual pleasure reported by cannabis users might be attributed to the THC dominant strains they are consuming.
+So, we might assume that effects like the slowing down of time and the intensification of feelings of sexual pleasure reported by Marijuana users might be attributed to the THC dominant strains they are consuming.

 CBD may also have a role in improving sexual function.
 Many people take CBD oil as a natural way to reduce stress, indeed, studies show that CBD lessens feelings of anxiety and may even relieve depression by activating the 5HT1A serotonin receptors in the brain.
 Makes sense then if we’re less stressed, more relaxed and happy, our libido will thank us in return.

 The Endocannabinoid System and Sex